Why should students not have homework?

 Excessive homework, homework assignments, academic performance - do these sound familiar?
 Student learning today, especially for high school students, is focused only on academic performance while neglecting the role of creative thinking.

 Spending hours to complete homework and homework assignments can sacrifice time you could spend on more beneficial subject material and in person learning experience - which are both more creative.
 Assigning homework can limit the creative ability to pursue personal interests and extracurricular activities that both aid in the learning process.
+In such situations, some students might consider options to pay someone to do my homework to free up time for these valuable activities.

 SHORT SUMMARY